sylhare/sylhare.github.io/_posts/2022/2022-11-07-Database-sync-with-debezium.md

 You can either use the debezium/connect docker image which has already debezium installed, or start from a kafka-connect image and install debezium within the Dockerfile.

-Obviously you will need to have an instance of kafka running (check out this [tutorial][1]).
+You will need to have an instance of kafka running (check out this [tutorial][1]).

 #### Source Connector

 Debezium's strength is that it provides a range of source connectors for the most used Databases (SQL and NoSQL) out of the box and ready to use.
-Since Kafka Connect offers a framework to create connectors, most database do have basic open sourced connectors which are the foundation of the Debezium connectors.
+Since Kafka Connect offers a framework to create connectors, most database does have basic open-sourced connectors, which are the foundation of the Debezium connectors.

 The connectors provided by Debezium can detect changes in the database and propagate those using kafka events on a certain topic.